k1LoW/deck/README.md

 Error: failed to apply page: failed to upload image: failed to set permission for image: googleapi: Error 403: The user does not have sufficient permissions for this file., insufficientFilePermissions
 ```

-Please verify whether you can grant reader permissions to anyone for files within Google Drive.
+Please verify that you can grant public read access to files in Google Drive.
 Organizational policies may prevent this.
-If it is not possible, create a folder where this permission setting is allowed and specify that folder's ID using the `--folder-id` flag during `deck apply`.
+If restricted, create a folder with appropriate permissions and specify its ID using the `--folder-id` flag during `deck apply`.

-To insert images into slides, Deck temporarily uploads image files to Google Drive, obtains a publicly accessible URL from there, and specifies it to the API.
-Therefore, you must be able to grant reader permissions to anyone for image files on Google Drive
+To insert images into slides, `deck` temporarily uploads image files to Google Drive, obtains a publicly accessible URL from there, and passes it to the API.
+Therefore, you must be able to grant reader permissions to anyone for image files on Google Drive.

 ## Integration

 - [zonuexe/deck-slides.el](https://github.com/zonuexe/deck-slides.el) ...
-Creating deck using Markdown and Google Slides.
+Emacs integration for creating presentations using Markdown and Google Slides
 - [Songmu/laminate](https://github.com/Songmu/laminate) ...
-A tool for selecting image generation commands corresponding to the specified language from a configuration file.
-Useful for converting code blocks.
+Selects image generation commands based on code block language.
+Useful for converting code blocks to images

 ## With AI agent

 By collaborating with AI agents to create Markdown-formatted slides, you may be able to create effective presentations.

 <details>
-<summary>It is a good idea to provide the following rules for creating deck slides in the prompt.
+<summary>It is a good idea to provide the following rules for creating presentations with `deck` in the prompt.
 (Click to expand)</summary>

     Create a presentation in Markdown according to the following rules.